The clocks that adorn the Church tower at St Thomas’ are currently being repaired by specialists for the first time in their 112 year history.

 On Sunday 7 December, the Church welcomed the committee of the Guru Nanak Gurdwara in Wednesfield, who presented Rev’d Nick Watson with a cheque for £500, towards the repair.

-Follow the link here to more photos of the project at St. Thomas Church.
+More photos of the project at St. Thomas Church

-For more information on this particular project or to discuss a possible restoration project in your community feel free to contact us here.
+For more information on this particular project or to discuss a possible restoration project in your community contact us.